mas-bandwidth/gafferongames/content/post/client_server_connection.md

 <img src="/img/network-protocol/connection-request-packet-2.0.png" width="100%"/>

 The client salt in the packet is a random 64 bit integer rolled each time the client starts a new connect.
 Connection requests are now uniquely identified by the IP address and port combined with this client salt value.
-This distinguishes packets from the current connection from any packets belonging to a previous connection, which makes connection and reconnection to the server much more robust.
+This distinguishes packets from the current connection from any packets belonging to a previous connection from this address + port, which makes connection and reconnection to the server much more robust.

 Now when a connection request arrives and a pending connection entry can't be found in the data structure (according to IP, port and client salt) the server rolls a server salt and stores it with the rest of the data for the pending connection before sending a challange packet back to the client.
 If a pending connection is found, the salt value stored in the data structure is used for the challenge.
 This way there is a consistent pair of client and server salt values corresponding to each client session.